crawfxrd/chip8/README.md

 chip8
 =====

-A simple CHIP-8 emulator written in C.
+A simple CHIP-8 emulator written in C++.

 ## Building